11 Topics By Google at I/O 2019 which we covered everything

-To make it easier for you to understand what is related to which category, we have described every single point within a category such as Google’s New Hardware Products, Google Assistant, Artificial Intelligence and machine learning, Google News and search, Augmented Reality and Google Lens, Google’s New Privacy, Android Q, Google Chrome, Google Ads, Accessibility, and more developer announcement.
-Starting from the very first: -
+To make it easier for you to understand what is related to which category, we have described every single point within a category such as :-

-A great website inspires developers, motivates visitors or customers to purchase product or services, and has the maximum user interaction time with a low bounce rate.
+A great website inspires developers, motivates visitors or customers to purchase products or services, and has a maximum user interaction time with a low bounce rate.
 Without wasting more time on this, let’s get straight to the points that make a website great.

 One of the best things about Pixel 3a and Pixel 3a XL is that they can work for 7 hours with just a 15 minutes charging and a full-day battery for 30 minutes charging.
 Oh yes, the Pixel 3a has the time-lapse mode as well and HDR+ capabilities in the camera, so don’t think that Google missed some features in their Pixel 3a smartphone.